Yoshio Aramaki: Early career

 Aramaki has stated the origin of his surreal and "speculative" emotions had their root in his birthplace, Otaru.
 The circumstances in the young days might form his basis of imaginations.
-The land Hokkaidō and early experiences were the important elements of his later works.
+The land of Hokkaidō and his early experiences are recurrent themes in his later works.

 Aramaki went to the metropolis Tokyo and studied psychology in Waseda University from 1954 to 1957.
 He worked several years in a publishing company in Tokyo.
 Aramaki had the ambition to be a professional writer in those days.
 But he did not stay in Tokyo.
 When he faced the violent and chaotic movement against the renewal of the Treaty of Mutual Cooperation and Security Between the United States and Japan in 1960, he was disappointed at the ideals of the Socialist revolution and abandoned his ambition.
 Aramaki left Tokyo and returned to Hokkaidō to take over his family business.